 Planning started: September 2015

-A newly refurbished Napier Conference Centre will provide a state-of-the-art conferencing facility for Hawke’s Bay, attracting the important conference market.
+The newly refurbished Napier Conference Centre provides a state-of-the-art conferencing facility for Hawke’s Bay, attracting the important conference market.

-Along with an expansion to the iconic ballroom, the Marine Parade side of the centre will be given greater street presence.
-A new exhibition hall to provide trade exhibitor space will be built next to Ocean Spa, and the war memorial, currently inside the foyer, will be moved to a new position of prominence with views down the lawn to the Soundshell.
+Along with the expansion to the iconic ballroom, the Marine Parade side of the centre has been given greater street presence.
+The new exhibition hall provides trade exhibitor space next to Ocean Spa.

-As part of the upgrade, the current ballroom area will be extended to increase capacity for dining, while still retaining a curved form and panoramic views across Hawke Bay.
-Additional space in the foyer will allow an improved meet and greet area for guests as well as a better flow between key meeting rooms and the new exhibition hall.
+As part of the upgrade, the ballroom area was extended to increase capacity for dining, while still retaining a curved form and panoramic views across Hawke Bay.
+Additional space in the foyer allows for an improved meet and greet area for guests as well as a better flow between key meeting rooms and the new exhibition hall.

-Elements of the building have been brought closer to the street and the War Memorial will be relocated to a more visible and meaningful setting.
-The entry plaza will be a vibrant public space that people can enjoy whether stopping or simply walking through.
-It will be framed on the Port side with the black base of the exhibition hall, broken up with blue and green panels inspired by the colours of paua shells, and on the city side by the spine of the War Memorial which will be clad in hinuera stone.
+Elements of the building have been brought closer to the street and the entry plaza is now a vibrant public space that people can enjoy whether stopping or simply walking through.
+It is framed on the Port side with the black base of the exhibition hall.

-The refurbishment work was brought forward after it was discovered the building required earthquake strengthening earlier this year.
-These strengthening works, designed by Stratagroup engineers, will be carried out at the same time as the refurbishment and expansion.
+The refurbishment work was brought forward after it was discovered the building required earthquake strengthening.
+These strengthening works, designed by Stratagroup engineers, were carried out at the same time as the refurbishment and expansion.